 Each of the resources listed above includes links to research articles, extension publications, and more.
 The MaSH webinar also includes information in how to become involved in the learning network and to read or contribute to the project blog.

-[Learning Network] Manure and soil health (MaSH) is sponsored by the North Central Water Network but welcomes interested people from all regions
+[Learning Network] The Soil Health Nexus is sponsored by the North Central Water Network but welcomes interested people from all regions

 [Book] Sustainable Agriculture Research and Education (SARE) program “Building Soils for Better Crops 3rd Edition“.
 The sections most relevant to manure and soil health are linked below.